myarichuk/myarichuk.github.io/source/_posts/production-ready-intro.md

 ### The Non-Negotiables of Production-Ready Software

-In this blog post series, we will take a look at the following aspects of software engineering.
+*Production-Ready* software, typically, should have the following elements.

 1. **Structured Logging and Monitoring**: More than just routine tasks or annoying chores, these are the silent guardians of your software, keeping it on track and providing clarity amidst chaos.